bcgov/nr-permitting-data-spec/index.md

 ![Data:Schema](https://img.shields.io/badge/Data-Schema-aqua)

 ## Description
-This repository contains common schemas related to permitting in the Natural Resources Sector.
+This repository contains common schemas related to permitting in the Natural Resources Sector for the Province of British Columbia.
 The intent of these are to standardize the way permitting in the Natural Resource Sector is described as data to enable quality and interoperability.

-Hosting these will enable and ensure version history will be maintained.
+Hosting this specification in the open will encourage collaboration, adoption and enable versioning.

-These will be reviewed as required with the related data managers and permitting teams.
+These will be reviewed and updated with relevant partners, data custodians, stewards and sector permitting teams.

 ## Purpose